 A logic indicating whether to make a very quick estimate of the number of genes with differential isoform usage.
 Please note this number should be taken as a pilot and cannot be trusted.
-It merely servers to indicate what could be expected if the data is analyzed with the rest of the IsoformSwitchAnalyzeR.
+It merely servers to indcate what could be expected if the data is analyzed with the rest of the IsoformSwitchAnalyzeR.
 See details for more information.
 Default is TRUE.

-A logic indicating whether to make a progress bar (if TRUE) or not (if FALSE).

-A logic indicating whether to avoid printing progress messages (incl. progress bar).
+- showProgress A logic indicating whether to make a progress bar (if TRUE) or not (if FALSE).
+Default is FALSE. - quiet A logic indicating whether to avoid printing progress messages (incl. progress bar).
 Default is FALSE